mrvnsyh/mrvnsyh/README.md

 <div style="text-align: center;">

 # Hello, Fellas!
-I'm a passionate ICT student specializing in software development, skilled in web and mobile app programming, with knowledge of IoT principles.
+I'm a passionate ICT student specializing in software development, skilled in web and mobile app programming, with knowledge of IoT strong basics.
 Ready to apply my skills in the IT field.<br>

 # 💻 Tech Stack:
 ### **Web Development:**